Employers

 Starting Out

 Get some experience with medical billing before investing in a business.
 Working in a doctor's office can quickly familiarize you with the job's requirements, and will give you experience that you can promote to potential clients.
 Be sure that the business is for you, because start-up costs can run into thousands of dollars for computer and printer, database and marketing software, and medical billing software.
 Be careful about what billing software you select; there are many different programs available.
-The cost of software ranges from $100 to $12,000.
-In general, the software used by active billers around the country costs between $500 and $1,000.
+By the mid-2020s, industry professionals had a variety of medical billing applications to choose from, and many were offered on a subscription basis.
+In 2025, a blog post from the software and services company, PUREDI, revealed that, on a per-user/per-month basis, subscriptions ranged anywhere from $69 to $600.
+Costs were determined by factors such as support, customization, scalability, features, and other variables.
 The lower cost programs may offer all you need for a small business.
 However, more expensive programs may also include additional services, such as access to a clearinghouse that routes your electronic claims to primary and secondary insurers.

 Make sure you can take on enough clients to support your business.
 Most general care physicians have their own billing staffs.
 You will have to convince these doctors that they will benefit from contracting an outside billing service, and that you have the skills to handle the billing and improve payment methods.
 By joining a professional association, you can receive guidance and support from other medical billers.